 Both rivers are important for the underground sights of the département, as they cut through karstified limestone hills with many caves.
 In the Stone Age they were important hunting grounds for our ancestors, a steppe or grassland used by huge herds of Pleistocene animals for their annual migrations.
 This area was not covered by the glaciers, it was in the middle of a corridor enclosed by glaciers from the north and south, but not covered by glaciers.

-The geographic regions are named after the rivers which form the center of the respective region, the Lot, the Dordogne, the Vezere.
-This region is the lower part of the Lot river, which actually overlaps with the political borders of Département Lot-et-Garonne.
+The geographic regions are named after the rivers which form the center of the respective region, the Lot, the Dordogne, and the Vezere.
+This region is the lower part of the Lot river, which actually overlaps with the political borders of the Lot départment, but also extends into the Lot-et-Garonne départment and into the Aveyron.
+As most of this area belongs to the Occitanie region, we have added the Lot area in this region, but there are actually two sites which are located in Nouvelle-Aquitaine.